ricardopieper/donkey-lang/src/semantic/Monomorphization.md

 We will loop through the global symbols of the code, and determine per-function:

  - Does it have generic parameters?
    - Put into a map of <symbol name, HIR node cloned.
 Yes, just clone it.
 And don't worry because it will likely be cloned even more!>
  - No, it doesnt:
    - Skip for now!

 Iterate again:
  - Does it have generic parameters?
    - Skip!
  - No it doesn't
-   - Iterate over AST
+   - Iterate over HIR
    - For every generic type usage found:
      - Add into a queue of monomorphizations, where we pass the symbol name + positional generic arguments
      - Replace call by symbol_name + some well-defined prefix, for instance, {symbol_name}_i64 or something

 What if the monomorphized function also calls into another function?

     def new_list<T>() -> List<T>:
         ls = List<T>()
         return ls